Korean Sweet Spicy Dakgangjeong

 1. 1

-Cut chicken thigh into bite-size pieces and season with salt and pepper for 10 minutes.
+Cut 600 g boneless chicken thigh into even bite-size pieces, then season with 0.8 teaspoon salt and 0.5 teaspoon black pepper.

 2. 2